Muhannedo/Fitness-Tracker-Front-End-/README.md

 2. As a user, I want to view a list of my past workouts so that I can monitor my progress.
 3. As a user, I want to see a workout so that I can update my exercise details if they change.
 4. as a user i want to be able to add new exercises
-5. as a user i want to be able to add my previous exercises

 # Technologies Used :
 -	Node.js